Shulamith Firestone: Redstockings

 The New York Radical Women fell apart in early 1969.
 To continue the work of consciousness raising groups, Firestone and Ellen Willis co-founded a new radical feminist organization called Redstockings.
 The group took its name from the Blue Stockings Society, an 18th-century women's literary group.
 Notable members of Redstockings included Kathie Sarachild and Carol Hanisch.

 Redstockings promoted the importance of presenting history through female perspectives and supported the idea that women writers could serve as a force of resistance against patriarchy.
 The group regarded consciousness raising as a key method for examining and challenging women's oppression.
 Members engaged in discussions based on personal experiences—such as childhood, work, and motherhood—rather than relying solely on written texts.
 Through this practice, participants sought to identify shared patterns, formulate generalizations, and observe their own feelings and experiences as a means of developing political awareness.
 The goal of these discussions was to revise existing social narratives and promote broader social change.
 Redstockings did not aim to become a service or large-scale membership organization.

 In the Redstockings Manifesto, the group asserted the systemic and class-based nature of women’s oppression.
 The manifesto stated:

+Women are an oppressed class.
+Our oppression is total, affecting every facet of our lives.
+We are exploited as sex objects, breeders, domestic servants, and cheap labor.
+We are considered inferior beings, whose only purpose is to enhance men's lives.
+Our humanity is denied.
+Our prescribed behavior is enforced by the threat of physical violence.